 A: You should not have to worry about what version you are running.
 The Agent autonomously updates whenever a new version is available.
 It will wait to update until after your Agent has finished running any active Migration Jobs.

 Occasionally, you may need to manually update your Agent.
 If so, ensure no Migration job commands are currently running.
 After the Agent updates, you will be able to keep running your existing Migration Jobs as before.

 Q: How can I tell what version of the Agent I have running?

-A: Navigate to your the Migration Dashboard and click on the Source in question.
+A: Navigate to your Migration Dashboard and click on an Agent in the left column.
 It will expand to provide more details, including the version number.

 Q: Can I update the Migration App Agent when a Migration Job is running?